Mostafa-HEH/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - Task 0: Write a function that returns the list of available attributes and methods of an object.
 - Task 1: Write a class MyList that inherits from list.
+- Task 2: Write a function that returns True if the object is exactly an instance of the specified class ; otherwise False.